-Assumption #2: In the context of CAHRAs, conflict is not caused, per se, by the trade in minerals5.
+Assumption #2: In the context of CAHRAs, conflict is not caused, per se, by the trade in minerals.
 Rather, such conflict is sustained or exacerbated by indiscriminate purchasing of minerals originating from CAHRAs.

-Assumption #3: Minerals sourced from a CAHRA will likely be exposed to one or more of the risks identified in Annex II.
+Assumption #3: Minerals sourced from a CAHRA are likely to be exposed to one or more of the risks identified in Annex II.